WavyWalk/simpler-configurator/README.md

 ```
 # Drawbacks
 properties should be provided as nullable vars.
 Well it could be implemented through delegates/lazy.
-but ther'd be problems with primitiv types or it'd require casting etc.
+but ther'd be problems with primitive types or it'd require casting at runtime etc.
 nobody's got time for dat